brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-18-underdown-interview.markdown

 <figcaption>The four brave souls, each with their own affinities, personalities, and skills.</figcaption>

 These four strong, courageous friends must navigate through a mysterious, guard and creature-ridden mine in order to find their friend who got lost somewhere deep inside.
-Throughout the game, you get to know each character as a person, and rather than having them reduced to their restrictions, much of the concentration is instead on their strengths.
+Throughout the game, you get to know each character as a person.
+Rather than having them reduced to their restrictions, much of the concentration is instead on their strengths.

-Because you get to switch around the character you're playing as—much like turn-based character switching in _Overland_—you'll have to think about when you'd want to use one over the other based on their individual skillsets as well as the current situation and surroundings.
+Because you get to switch around the character you're playing as — much like turn-based character switching in _Overland_ — you'll have to think about when you'd want to use one over the other based on their individual skillsets as well as the current situation and surroundings.

 If your vision is blocked by crates or boxes, you'll likely want to play as charismatic and funny Nick, who is blind but has a large hearing radius, able to scout past locations the others cannot.

 However, in switching around, you will have to keep in mind the amount of movement points and action points you have left, as each character's point allotments will differ to suit them best.

-You'll want to be strategic with your switches and keep in mind whether you'll need more movement to evade and escape or more action for the use of powerful skills.
+You'll want to be strategic with your switches and keep in mind whether you'll need more movement points to evade and escape or more action points for the use of powerful skills.
 These skills too won't be available infinitely.
 There will be cooldowns with lengths dependent on the skill's strength.

 ![Nick using his hearing to scout out the area][image3]